pontikis/jui_datagrid/README.md

 jui_datagrid
 ============

 jui_datagrid is an Ajax-enabled jQuery plugin, useful to manipulate data in tabular format.
 As a javascript control, it can be integrated with any server-side technology (e.g. PHP, Perl, ASP, JSP and more).
+Compatible with modern web browsers.
+Tested with: Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, (default) Android browser.

 jui_datagrid API is simple and powerful.